 We demand a New Deal for Black America which includes, but is not limited to:

 - We need set asides for American descendants of slavery, not “minorities”, a throw-away category which includes all groups except white men.
 That categorization has allowed Democrats to use programs like affirmative actions as “giveaways” to all groups in exchange for votes.
 The bribery must end.
 That begins with a new designation on the Census with ADOS and another for Black immigrants.
-Black immigrants should be barred from accessing affirmative action and other set asides intended for ADOS, as should Asians, Latinos, white women, and other “minority” groups.
+Affirmative action should be retargeted directly toward ADOS as initially intended.
 In addition, ADOS hiring and employment data must be demanded for all businesses receiving tax credits, incentives, and governmental support.
 As well as all governmental agencies national, state and local.
 It is our belief that this will show that there are minimal if any ADOS professionals in fields including but not limited to engineering, medical, legal and tech.

 - Once affirmative action is streamlined as a government program only and specifically for ADOS, the program should be fully reinstituted.